lizardnoises/flocking-c/README.md

 cmake -G "Ninja" ..
 ```

-After building, execute the program `boid`, located in the build target's directory.
+After building, execute the program `boids`, located in the build target's directory.

 Example for Visual Studio: